-- 7.1 The Education Act 1996 requires an English local authority to secure (as far as their powers enable them to do so) efficient education in their area (section 13(1); and so far, as is compatible with efficient instruction and training and the avoidance of unnecessary expenditure, a local authority must exercise its Education Act powers and duties having regard to the general principle that pupils are educated in accordance with the wishes of their parents (section 9).
-Consultation to inform the use of the building for other alternative provision goes towards compliance with the section 13 duty; furthermore, consultation assists compliance with the section 9 duty.
+- 7.1 The Education Act 1996 requires an English local authority to secure (as far as their powers enable them to do so) efficient education in their area (section 13(1)); and so far, as is compatible with efficient instruction and training and the avoidance of unnecessary expenditure, a local authority must exercise its Education Act powers and duties having regard to the general principle that pupils are educated in accordance with the wishes of their parents (section 9).
+The preferred option 2 will make the site available for other educational use in due course and thus use of the building for other alternative provision goes towards compliance with the section 9 duty.
 The Local Authority should ensure compliance with the statutory duties at all times. - 7.2 In line with the DfE statutory guidance for proposers and decision makers 2019 opening and closing maintained schools, there is a clear process prescribed.
-It is vital that this process is followed to minimise the legal risks of challenge.
+It is vital that this process is followed to minimise the legal risks of challenge as doing nothing with the site leaves the Council open to the risk of legal challenge, including the potential of judicial review proceedings. - 7.3 The Equality Act 2010 requires that local authorities, in exercising their functions, have due regard to the need to: - 1.
+Eliminate discrimination, harassment, victimisation, and other unlawful conduct under the Act. - 2.
+Advance equality of opportunity and foster good relations between persons who share a protected characteristic and persons who do not share it.